Social-Simulation/thefoodsecurity/source/_posts/acticle/global-food-crisis-world-cannot-ignore.md

 When we choose to invest in global food security, we all benefit.
 In joining world leaders at the United Nations to address food insecurity, we will leverage our investment and put America in the lead where it must be.

 ![](https://wp-img.daozhao.com.cn/thefoodsecurity/article/77a54f58-5e24-40bb-9b09-42f4693d3a20-Cary_Fowler2007_2236237.webp)
-<p class="_image_caption">February 2008 - Cary Fowler, a 1967 White Station High School graduate, not far from the arctic seed vault near Svalbard, Norway.<span class="extra">CommercialAppeal.com</span></p>
+<p class="mdh-post_image_caption">February 2008 - Cary Fowler, a 1967 White Station High School graduate, not far from the arctic seed vault near Svalbard, Norway.<span class="extra">CommercialAppeal.com</span></p>

 Cary Fowler is U.S. special envoy for global food security.